turtler12/Muon/README.md

 You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever subset is appropriate for your model.

+## Hyperparameters

+If you're replacing an already-tuned AdamW with Muon, the only thing you should need to tune is Muon's learning rate.

+The AdamW hyperparameters should be set to whatever you were already using.

 ## Benchmarks

 For a comparison between AdamW, Shampoo, SOAP, and Muon for training a 124M-parameter transformer, see [here](https://github.com/KellerJordan/modded-nanogpt/tree/master/records/102924_Optimizers).

-## Hyperparameter tuning

-If you're replacing an already-tuned AdamW with Muon, the only thing you should need to tune is Muon's learning rate.

-The AdamW hyperparameters should be set to whatever you were already using.

 ## Connection to Shampoo